 Li Law Group

 Li Law Group is a law firm in Omaha, Nebraska.
-Our attorneys have successfully defended many clients with criminal charges.
-We are attentive to hear our clients and understand their goals.
+Our attorneys have successfully defended clients with criminal charges.
+We are here to hear our clients and understand their goals.
 We develop and prepare our cases to achieve our clients' needs and wants.
 Through trust, talent, efforts, and teamwork, we zealously represent our clients.
-If you have need a criminal defense lawyer, call us at 402.391.2486.
+If you need a criminal defense lawyer, call us at 402.391.2486.
 Our office is located at 8424 West Center Road Ste 108, Omaha, Nebraska.

 An inmate can be released from prison before serving their full sentence if certain requirements are met, such as good behavior.

 A hearing in felony cases where the prosecution must show that they have sufficient evidence that a crime was committed by the defendant.
 This is a constitutional safeguard to ensure that defendants are not held baselessly, but it does not require the prosecution to actually “prove” the charges as they do if the case goes to trial.
 If the judge is satisfied that the prosecution has enough evidence to proceed, the case continues and further hearings are scheduled.